-Barb Levin is a family physician, who has been living and working in Monroe County, Tennessee for the past thirty one years.
+Barb Levin is a family physician who has been living and working in Monroe County, Tenn., for the past 31 years.
 She wears a number of different professional hats, based on her dual commitment to primary care and public health.
 As county health officer for more than two decades, Dr. Levin has been involved in the development of a number of programs to improve women and children’s health in the region.
-Included in her public health concerns have been dental health programs, school health, and preventive services.
+Included in her public health concerns have been dental health programs, school health and preventive services.

-Dr. Levin’s undergraduate degree in Social Thought and Institutions is from Stanford University in Palo Alto, California, and she has a Masters degree in public health from the University of Texas in Houston.
+Dr. Levin’s undergraduate degree is in social thought and institutions is from Stanford University in Palo Alto, Calif., and she has a master's degree in public health from the University of Texas in Houston.
 Dr. Levin received her medical training at the University of California San Francisco Medical School.
 She did her residency in rural family practice at the University of Missouri Columbia, and came to East Tennessee in 1979 as a National Health Service Corps volunteer.

 Dr. Levin works at Chota Community Health Services, a FQHC which she and others in her community developed to assure the primary care access for residents in her local community.
 This network of three community sites also includes seven school-based clinics, as well as behavioral health providers.
-Dr. Levin was recently named with the Center for Medicare and Medicaid (CMS) Innovation Advisors for 2012.
+Dr. Levin was recently named a Center for Medicare and Medicaid Innovation Advisor for 2012.

-Dr. Levin is the past chair of the Intersectional Council of the American Public Health Association (APHA).
-As past chairperson of the Maternal and Child Health Section, she helped develop a new Child Health Policy for APHA and section awards program.
+Dr. Levin is the past chair of the APHA Intersectional Council.
+As past chairperson of the Maternal and Child Health Section, she helped develop a new child health policy for APHA and Section awards program.

 Dr. Levin is married to Dr. Josh Gettinger.
 They have four children: Sunny, Becky, Ellie and Joe, and two sons-in-law, Trey Csar and Mitch Nelles, and two grandchildren, Hallie Nelles and Cort Csar.